5 Perfect Cheese Pairings for German Beers

 The dairy bit of this process is pretty familiar:

 Cows eat grass and grain, and process them into milk.
-With the addition of culture, rennet, salt, and time, this becomes cheese.
+With the addition of a culture, rennet, salt, and time, this becomes cheese.

 Two different paths taken in this way result in two different products – but when they’re reunited in the end, it tastes so, so good.